ekazaev/route-composer/README.md

 * Navigation stack should be provided from another step `NavigationControllerStep`, that will create a `UINavigationController` instance
 * The `UINavigationController` instance should be presented modally from any currently visible view controller.
 * Before routing run `LoginInterceptor`
-* After view controller been created or found, run `ProductViewControllerContentTask`
+* After view controller been created or found, run `ProductViewControllerContextTask`
 * After successful routing run `ProductViewControllerPostTask`

 *See example app to find out different ways to provide and store routing step configurations.*